ArcBlock/arcblock-ios-sdk/DataBinding.md

 #### Pagination

-Pagination is also supported.
+Pagination is also supported in data source level.
 You can use ABSDKPagedArrayDataSource to render paged arrays with UITableView or UICollectionView.
 It supports infinite scroll:

 ``` Swift